A Functional Limit Theorem for Limit Order Books with State Dependent Price Dynamics: Introduction

 \subsection{Outline of the proof}

 The proof of Theorem~\ref{thm-general} is carried out in the following sections.
-To main challenge is convergence, especially tightness of the volume densities.
-It turns out that tightness of the volume densities is guaranteed under minimal assumptions on the price process.
+The main challenge is convergence, especially tightness of the volume densities.
 Since the price process is C-tight by construction tightness of the volume process implies tightness of the price-volume process and hence existence of an accumulation point.
-For the convenience of the reader we now give a brief outline of our convergence proof.